Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - LTP and LTD appear to reflect the bidirectional regulation of both the phosphorylation and the number of postsynaptic AMPA receptors.
 ![Figure 25.13]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure25-13.png" | absolute_url }})
 - Without limits to LTP and LTD, the synapses become unstable and tend towards extremes.
-- Metaplasticity: that the rules of synaptic plasticity change depending on the history of synaptic or cellular activity.
+- *Metaplasticity*: that the rules of synaptic plasticity change depending on the history of synaptic or cellular activity.
-- Denervation supersensitivity: when a neuron increases in excitability due to loss of synaptic input.
+- *Denervation supersensitivity*: when a neuron increases in excitability due to loss of synaptic input.
 - Maybe this supersensitivity is the reason why phantom limbs occur.
 - When cortical neurons are silenced, their electrical excitability increases.
 - However, the increase preserves the relative differences in the strengths of synapses on a neuron.
-- Synaptic scaling: the adjustment of absolute synaptic effectiveness that preserves the relative distribution of synaptic weights.
+- *Synaptic scaling*: the adjustment of absolute synaptic effectiveness that preserves the relative distribution of synaptic weights.
 - Metaplasticity and scaling are used to control and limit synaptic plasticity.
-- Phosphorylation: the adding of a phosphate group to a protein to change its synaptic effectiveness.
+- *Phosphorylation*: the adding of a phosphate group to a protein to change its synaptic effectiveness.
 - Phosphorylation can’t account for long-term memory because
   - Phosphorylated proteins aren’t permanent due to removal.
   - Proteins have a lifespan of less than 2 weeks.